dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 By release source tarball we mean an archive of all sources needed to build a whole release containing several SDK bands.
 For side-by-side folders, this would simply equal to a VMR commit.
 For SDK branches, we’d have to do something about compiling the release archive as the shared components need to appear in the tarball just once.

-> TODO: It’s a question whether there would be a thing such as “tarball for the whole release with all bands” but it’s probably possible to exclude the shared components from all but one band and reach the same result with SDK folder as with SDK branches.
+> 🚧 TODO: It’s a question whether there would be a thing such as “tarball for the whole release with all bands” but it’s probably possible to exclude the shared components from all but one band and reach the same result with SDK folder as with SDK branches.

+> 🚧 TODO: Resiliency to band explosion – keeping bands in branches seems more resilient to outer requirements such as a sudden increase in the number of bands due to Visual Studio speeding up its release cycle.

 #### Git operation performance

 We care about the duration of common git operation duration such as checkout or status.
 We also need to consider scenarios in which we use the VMR – do we care about more bands than one?

 SDK branches seem to have the innate benefit of not having to check out all the bands always.
 This seems like a big win for scenarios where we for instance make changes to one band only.
-But it goes away quite quickly once we need to build all of them and suddenly the checkout takes much longer.

-> TODO: We should figure out how often would we care about building all bands in various flows – from CI to inner dev loop.
+Checking out mostly the same versions of the same files but in few copies will take its toll on the performance of git operations.

-#### Summary of git size/performance
+#### Summary

 From the analysis above, it seems that to declare a winner, we need to consider how often we deal with a single vs multiple bands.
 Both solutions are a good fit for one or the other, never both.